 - Language development

 Licensure and Certification

 Most day care managers must earn licensure to find work at a child care facility.
 State licensing requirements for day care management professionals vary, but most states require workers to undergo training, receive immunizations, pass a background check and earn CPR and first aid certifications.
 The National Resource Center for Health and Safety in Child Care and Early Education provides licensing information by state.

 Day care managers also must typically earn certification as a Child Development Associate (CDA) with the Council for Professional Recognition or another approved organization.
 Certification requires child care training in the field.

 Day Care Management Career Outlook and Salary Statistics

 In general, day care managers hold at least a bachelor's degree and licensure or certification.
-The job growth for day care managers from 2014-2024 is expected to be average when compared to all occupations.
+The job growth for day care managers from 2018-2028 is expected to be faster than average when compared to all occupations.
 Applicants who have management experience and enjoy working with children may improve their job prospects.